asclepius/paulkulyk.com/blog/_posts/2011-06-06-helpful-resources-for-upgrading-to-rails-3-1.md

 --

 **Updated 8/27/2011** - Added links to the asset pipeline docs from Ryan Biggs and the new RailsCasts episode on "Understanding the Asset Pipeline."
+**Updated 9/6/2011** - Added link to the new RailsCasts episode on "Upgrading to Rails 3.1."